TomCRiley/GA-PROJECT-2/README.md

 ## More about me
 You can find me at www.tomriley.dev where I maintain all my live portfolio projects.
-You can also contact me [‘mailto:hello@tomriley.dev’]
+You can also email me ➡️[📧(click me!)](mailto:hello@tomriley.dev)⬅️

 I’m a junior software engineer with a whole lot of love for tech and learning.
-Connect with me on LinkedIn!
+Connect with me on [LinkedIn](https://www.linkedin.com/in/tomcriley/)!